anosillus/notebook.vim/README.md

 　Ipynb file would be opened as Python file.
 You can use python plugins.

 ## Known bugs
+I recommend you not to use `:wq`. if you take too much time to update file, your data update failed.
 When you use `:wq` command, preventing your file saving failed, vim sleeps 1 seconds.
 (It can be fixed later.
 [ALE](https://github.com/dense-analysis/ale) is working well too.)

 ## ToDo
   ### 1. fix `:wq` support.